IBMPCDOS5/JXbot/README.md

 # JXbot
-A server bot made for JXKGS and other servers.
+C# discord bot made for JXKGS and other servers.

 Please give credit when using this bot for your own server.